Thanghand/Clean-Architecture/clean-architecture/ComponentPrinciple.md

 -   Those components should be split up so that the users don’t have to depend on classes that they don’t use.

--   This is basically the same thing as Interface Segregation Principle.
+-   This is basically the same thing as "ISP" (Interface Segregation Principle).

 **Note**: